Our products

 As a result of the advanced glasshouse technology, SPL glasshouse-grown capsicums are a different product from those grown in the field.
 This gives SPL customers (and consumers) distinct benefits over field- grown capsicums:

-The colour ratio produced at SPL is around 55% red, 35% yellow, and 10% orange.
+The colour ratio of capsicums produced at SPL is around 55% red, 35% yellow, and 10% orange.
 Green production is usually from coloured varieties harvested before colour change occurs.

 With all this in mind, SPL choose specific varieties to produce different fruit colours and sizes to suit our various domestic and export market requirements.